quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Server Cleartext Packet {#packet-server-cleartext}

-A Server Cleartext packet has a type value of 0x04.
+A Server Cleartext packet uses long headers with a type value of 0x04.
 It is used to carry acknowledgments and cryptographic handshake messages from the server.

 The connection ID field in a Server Cleartext packet contains a connection ID that is chosen by the server (see {{connection-id}}).